tytydraco/yessleep/out/I_Can_Fix_Her.md

 Always smiling.

-And when I woke that night I looked back, how I do not know, with a smile of my own.
+And when I woke that night I looked back, how I don't know, with a smile of my own.
 One of love, and forgiveness, somehow.
 But it was a forgiveness for no-one.
 For someone who I thought that I knew, the beautiful girl I thought had been saved, who couldn't be saved because she had killed herself a long, long time ago.

 Tears in my eyes and that pain in my leg, all of a sudden.